acenet-arc/cloud_from_a_to_z/_extras/references.md

 ## Glossary

 {:auto_ids}
+apt
+: is a command which provides an interface to the Ubuntu package management system.
+Commonly used sub-commands are update for updating the package list and upgrade for upgrading already installed packages to the newest version.
+See [Ubuntu manual page for apt](http://manpages.ubuntu.com/manpages/xenial/man8/apt.8.html) for more details.

 bash
 : is a replacement for the earlier Bourne shell and is the default shell for most Linux distributions.
 See also [shell](#shell) for a more description of shells in general.